-By far, the most appealing advantage of HFT is that it is an effective way to add value to the market liquidity.
-For instance, trade exchanges and institutions offer incentivising programs to add liquidity to the market, which is performed by electronic liquidity capitalized by the use of HFT.
+By far, the most appealing advantage of HFT is that it is an effective way to add value to market liquidity.
+For instance, trade exchanges and institutions offer incentivizing programs to add liquidity to the market, which is performed by electronic liquidity capitalized by the use of HFT.

 HFT takes advantage of both the computing power in order to move as fast as possible and benefit from arbitrage, as well as supply and demand.
 Let’s name some of the well-known pros of HFTs:

-The term market making refers to the strategy of quoting a simultaneous and constant buy and sell limit order (also known as quoting).
-This operation is performed for a financial instrument in order to provide liquidity for that instrument but also make some profit from the bid-ask spread.
+The term market making refers to the strategy of quoting simultaneous and constant buy and sell limit orders (also known as liquidity provision or quoting the market).
+This operation is performed for a financial instrument (a token listed on a crypto exchange) in order to provide liquidity for that instrument but also make some profit from the bid-ask spread.
 Market making can be either imposed by mandatory requirements set by market operators/regulators for entities covering that role or some may work these algorithms out with different motivations.
 Some of the HFT liquidity providers could have two basic sources of revenues: (i) They provide markets with liquidity and earn the spread between the bid and ask limits and (ii) trading venues incentivize these liquidity providers by granting rebates or reduced transaction fees in order to increase market quality and attractiveness.

 Opportunities to conduct arbitrage strategies frequently exist only for very brief periods (fractions of a second).
 In order to catch those opportunities robust and fast processing computers are needed to scan the markets for such short-lived possibilities, arbitrage has become a major strategy applied by HFTs.